Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 YouTube

 YouTube is the most widely used video platform and a major discovery channel.
 It works well for visibility, education, and long-term search traffic.
+YouTube Shorts, a key short-form video format with a vertical 9×16 aspect ratio, is especially effective for rapid audience engagement and can help repurpose content across platforms.

 That said, it is not always ideal for every use case.
 YouTube videos often compete with ads, suggested content, and distractions that pull viewers away from your message.